Introduction

 Conclusion

-The analysis of the pellet bed performed using a DEM model indicated that the section with the highest number of particles and, consequently, the highest porosity, coincides with the region with the worst cooling, highlighting this factor as the cause of the problems reported by the customer.
-By identifying the source of the problem using computational tools, Kot was able to support its customer by obtaining the information necessary to develop and apply more targeted solutions, optimizing the use of resources and enabling significant improvements in its process.
+In summary, the analysis of the pellet bed conducted using a DEM model indicated that the section with the highest number of particles—and consequently the highest porosity—coincides with the region experiencing the poorest cooling, highlighting this factor as the cause of the problems reported by the client.
+By identifying the source of the problem using computational tools, Kot was able to support its client by obtaining the necessary information to develop and implement more targeted solutions, optimizing resource use and enabling significant improvements in their process.

 The Kot team has qualified professionals at your disposal to evaluate and perform a wide range of consulting engineering analyses.
 Consult our team for more information!